Popper

 PopupState helper

-There is a 3rd party package material-ui-popup-state
+There is a 3rd party package material-ui-popup-state that takes care of popper

 state for you in most cases.